Public Comment Period now open for Draft Amendment

 Transition2040 will integrate performance measures and metrics into our planning policies – to guide future transportation investments that will help to preserve existing transportation assets, improve system performance, enhance community quality of life and provide increased sustainable transportation choices to protect the environment.

 Transition2040 serves as our Metropolitan/Regional Long-Range Transportation Plan.
 The plan is required to be updated every five years.
 Our last update was the 2011-2032 Regional Transportation Plan, adopted in November 2011.
-Transition2040 is expected to be adopted by the BFCG Board in Spring 2017.
+Transition2040 was adopted by the BFCG Board on May 19th 2017.

 Our region has grown tremendously since 2000.
 That growth is expected to continue.
 As new industries and jobs locate here, more households will be needed to accommodate the influx of residents.
 More schools and parks will need to be built.
 In order to provide efficient transportation options, new policies and methods will need to be used to ensure congestion in our region does not increase.
 This includes reviewing our local land use decisions (where people live and work), working with our large employers for commute mitigation efforts and researching solutions for today and tomorrows transportation challenges